bitcoindevkit/bitcoindevkit.org/content/blog/2021/compact_filters_demo.md

   - sign and broadcast the transaction,
   - fetch updated balance,

+The BDK wallet will have a `BIP157` SPV backend (aka `compact_filters` backend) that will connect with a Bitcoin core node serving filter data.

+It will publish and extract transaction data through that node.

-Here we will have a Bitcoin Core wallet and a BDK wallet, sending and receiving transactions between each other.
-The BDK wallet will sync itself using compact filters from the Core node.
+We will have a Bitcoin Core wallet and a BDK wallet, sending and receiving transactions between each other, in regtest.

 ## Prerequisites
 Following things are required to start with the tutorial.